HugoLAMOUREUX/Spotidata/README.md

 ## About the project

-Web application linked to spotify that shows some statistics about your music taste and miscellaneous informations.
+Web application linked to Spotify that shows some statistics about your music taste and miscellaneous informations.

 ### Built with